yihui/yihui.org/content/tinytex/_index.md

 2. The documentation for installation and maintenance is often way too long for beginners.
 For example, I doubt if anyone has the courage or patience to read [the `tlmgr` manual](https://www.tug.org/texlive/doc/tlmgr.html) (yes, it is very useful, thanks to the TeX Live team).

-I hope to solve these problems by TinyTeX, a custom (and probably opinionated) LaTeX distribution based on TeX Live that is small in size (about 150MB^[On macOS and Ubuntu.
-It is about 220MB on Windows.
-You may think it is still too big, but please consider that the size of [BasicTeX](https://www.tug.org/mactex/morepackages.html) for macOS is about 215MB (when installed), and a [basic MiKTeX](https://miktex.org/download) for Windows is about 750MB.
-All these sizes refer to the installed packages, instead of the installers.]) but still functions well in most cases.
+I hope to solve these problems by TinyTeX, a custom (and probably opinionated) LaTeX distribution based on TeX Live that is small in size but still functions well in most cases.
 Even if you run into the problem of missing LaTeX packages, it should be super clear to you what you need to do.
 The manual should be at most two pages long.

 Please note that TinyTeX assumes that you are not afraid of using the command line.
 If you are, please use other popular LaTeX distributions instead.
 In fact, there is only one single command that you need to know: `tlmgr`.
 It is probably not too scary.